Karen Clark MBACP (Accred). Adult, Children and Young People's Counsellor

 - offering counselling to adults, children and young people within a low cost counselling practice in North Somerset

-- as a volunteer Youth Counsellor for Off the Record in Bristol
+- working as a volunteer Youth Counsellor for Off the Record in Bristol

-Additionally, I have over 25 years experience of working with children, young people, parents/carers and families, gained through working within the Youth Service in Bristol and North Somerset, in Education Welfare in Bristol, through a voluntary Mentoring Programme for Looked After Children in North Somerset, as a Parent Support Worker for a National Parenting Charity (Parentline Plus), and also as Parent Support Advisor/Family Support Worker in a North Somerset Secondary School.
+Additionally, I have over 30 years experience of working with children, young people, parents/carers and families gained within a range of settings, including Youth Services in Bristol and North Somerset, Education Welfare in Bristol, voluntary Mentoring Programme for Looked After Children in North Somerset, Parent Support Worker for a National Parenting Charity (Parentline Plus - now Family Lives), and also Parent Support Advisor/Family Support Worker in a North Somerset Secondary School.

 I am committed to supporting individuals towards emotional health and wellbeing and a greater freedom to enjoy their lives.